| UK & Europe | Articles

-- Products that have sustainable investment as their objective (article 9 products) – These are products that have sustainable investment as their objective and use a specific index as a reference benchmark.
+- Products that have sustainable investment as their objective (article 9 products) – These are products that have sustainable investment as their objective.
 Products in this category may have a specific ESG objective, such as mitigating the risk of climate change, or it may have a broader exposure to ESG themes.

 - Products that promote an environmental or social characteristic (article 8 products) – These are products that do not have sustainable investment as their objective, but take ESG criteria into account in the investment process as one factor among many.

 - Out of scope products – products that do not purport to promote any kind of ESG objective.

 All product providers will be subject to additional disclosure requirements as a result of SFDR to some degree, even if they only manufacture out of scope products, though the burden will be less for these firms.
 However, it should be noted that the definition of article 8 products is potentially, exceptionally wide ranging.
 Investors increasingly expect managers to have something to say on ESG in their marketing materials and as a result a very large number of products purport to take ESG into account to some degree in the investment process.

 The most onerous of the disclosure requirements is reserved for firms with more than 500 employees.
 These firms must disclose their “principal adverse impacts” – deleterious effects of investment decisions on environmental and social criteria – on their websites, alongside summaries of engagement policies.
 The items to be disclosed and the methodology, set out in a mandatory template in accompanying Regulatory Technical Standards, are highly prescriptive and will require extensive information to be sought from investee companies.
 By way of example, among the 32 mandatory items that must be reported on is the “share of investments in investee companies with operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas”.